Preservation, interoperability and research data policy

 Interoperability Protocols

-This journal provides an interface OAI-PMH (Open Archives Initiative – Protocol for Metadata Harvesting) that allows other websites and information services to harvest the published content metadata.
+This journal use the Open Journal Systems (OJS) editorial manager.
+This open-source software that ensures editorial management and interoperability through its compatibility with the OAI-PMH protocol (Open Archives Initiative-Protocol for Metadata Harvesting) that allows other websites and information services to harvest the published content metadata.

 Specifications: